-The Company evaluated subsequent events that occurred after the balance sheet date through July 9, 2024, the date that these financial statements were available to be issued.
+The Company evaluated subsequent events that occurred after the balance sheet date through August 2, 2024, the date that these financial statements were available to be issued.
 Based upon this review, the Company did not identify any subsequent events that would have required adjustment to or disclosure in the financial statements, except as disclosed below.

-On June 6, 2024, 300,000 Class B ordinary shares were issued to an advisor for consulting services in connection with the Proposed Offering for a purchase price of \$0.01 per share, or an aggregate purchase price of \$3,000.
+On June 6, 2024, the Company issued 300,000 Class B ordinary shares to an advisor for consulting services in connection with the Proposed Offering for a purchase price of \$0.01 per share, or an aggregate purchase price of \$3,000.